-12. Invite your kids to use magnetic letters to spell words and names in play dough.
+12. Invite your kids to use magnetic letters to spell words and their own names in play dough.

 Teach the Alphabet with Magnetic Letters

-13. Use stove burner covers to create a magnetic alphabet soup game.
+13. Use stove burner covers from the dollar store to create a magnetic alphabet soup game.

 15. Match magnet letters to objects that have the same beginning sound.

-16. Put letters and objects with same beginning sound in plastic eggs.
+16. Place letters and small objects with same beginning sound in plastic eggs.

 17. Put letters in a bottle to create an alphabet discovery bottle.

-18. Use letters on the sticky wall (sticky contact paper).
+18. Place letters on the sticky wall (sticky contact paper).

 19. Use a permanent marker and a cookie sheet to create a t-chart.
 Students can sort the letters by determining if they have curves or straight lines.